Grouping dairy cows in the Israeli Way

 There are a few practical challenges to implementing feeding groups on your farm.
 The first is how much space you have.
 You can only create as many groups as you have room for in your barns and milking parlor.
 And you’ll also need to consider the additional time it will take to feed groups separately.
 The key is to strike a balance between the money you’ll save on excess feed and the resources spent on multiple feeding groups.
 For most farms, between two and four groups are the optimal number.
 You’ll also need the data to inform your group divisions.
 If you’re dividing based on nutrition needs, you’ll need individual nutrition profiles for each cow.
 For some farms, dividing based on daily milk production may be simpler.

-Learn More about Grouping Dairy Cows in Israel
+Learn more about Dairy cow grouping strategies in Israel

 If you’d like to learn more about dairy cow grouping in practice and develop strategies you can apply to your own farm, you may want to attend a seminar at the Israeli Dairy School.
 The school’s summer seminars offer expert training in dairy nutrition and herd management.
 Press here to learn about our next Seminar